Raechil na Garnussil na Gallam

 When I am married my husband will be given all the keys.

-I am glad I am seventeen years old.
+I am glad I am just seventeen.

 I have three sisters and two brothers, though I never really knew my brothers and I have only family affection for two of my sisters.
 I know I had a third sister but my parents never talk about her.